joelrosen1/haiku-generator/README.md

 - `RNN/`: Contains the Recurrent Neural Network implementation
 - `Markov Model/`: Contains the Markov Model implementation
+- `GPT-2/`: Contains the GPT-2 implementation and training notebook
 - `all_haiku.csv`: Dataset of haikus used for training
 - `requirements.txt`: List of Python dependencies